 You will then be asked for the following information:

-You will be invited for an interview at a Jobcentre Plus office.
-This is likely to be in York or Leeds.
+You may be invited for an interview at a Jobcentre Plus office.
+This is likely to be in York, Leeds or Hull.

 The purpose of the interview is to check your identity, your status as a student, and check that you have a legal right to work in the UK.
 You will be told what documents you need to bring with you to your appointment – these may include:

-It will take a few weeks for your letter containing your National Insurance number to arrive.
+It can take up to 16 weeks for your letter containing your National Insurance number to arrive.
 You are allowed to start work before you receive your NI number, provided you can show an employer you have applied for it.